Mykees/MkTagBundle/README.md

 {% endblock %}
 ```

-3. Now you can delete your tags by adding a link to the delete action like the following example:
+3. Now you can delete the tags by adding a link to the delete action like the following example:

 	```twig
 	{% for tag in post.getTags %}